tangle-network/webb.js/README.md

 # @webb-tools

-This library provides additional typing information for user to access Webb Network by using [polkadot.js](https://github.com/polkadot-js/api).
+This library provides additional typing information for user to access Webb's modules by using [polkadot.js](https://github.com/polkadot-js/api).

 # Getting Started